wrh2/pyProcessor/report/report.md

 At the completion of the operation the flags of the ALU are set.
 These flags are set regardless of the instruction being a branch.
 If the instruction is a branch, then they are used for determining the outcome of the branch.
+No write-back occurs during a branch/jump instruction.

 ### Functional Description